wurthless-elektroniks/RGH1.3/readme.md

 - For the most uncooperative Jaspers, we power cycle the system if things fail very early
 - As a bonus, the Ring of Light blinks throughout the boot process so you can tell where things go right or wrong

+Benefits over RGH1.2:
+- Instant reboots if things go wrong
+- More aggressive approaches for stubborn systems (hi Jasper owners)

+Benefits over RGH3:
+- More precise glitching since we're using a glitch chip
+- No possibility of SMC hangs causing the system to power off during the boot

+Disadvantages:
+- Requires a trace cut (or removal of the tilt switch) and two diodes
+- RGH3 loader is known to break support for older kernels
+- See "Known improvements" below for more information

 ## Wiring everything up

 Now first up is how you wire up your glitch chip.
 It's the exact same pinout as RGH1.2.